shngli/OpenAI-APIs/README.md

 # Generative Projects with OpenAI APIs

-Compilation of generative NLP and image projects using OpenAI's GPT-3.5 and DALL-E APIs.
+Compilation of simple generative NLP and image projects using OpenAI's GPT-3.5 and DALL-E APIs.

 OpenAI Completion Parameters: